rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/turtlesim/_index.md

    The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9] and _ character, and must not start with a digit.
 8. For **Executable type**, click **Git**.
-9. In the **Git Repository** box, enter the url address of the git repository   https://github.com/rapyuta-robotics/io_tutorials
+9. In the **Git Repository** box, enter the url address of the git repository:      https://github.com/rapyuta-robotics/io_tutorials
 10. In the **Command to run in the docker container** box, enter the command:
     ```bash
     roslaunch io_turtle_command_center command_center.launch